kealanocallaghan2000/graph-theory-project/README.md

----Log of progress---
+##---Log of progress---

 Feb 7th:
--> Created a repository and a txt file as my first commit for the graph theory project, brushed up on ideas and concepts to date to help with understanding how to go about the project.
+* Created a repository and a txt file as my first commit for the graph theory project, brushed up on ideas and oncepts to date to help with understanding how to go about the project.
 No grasp on how the python will be implemented to use automata.

 March 31st:
 * Began the project, up until this point I have just been studying the different concepts like the shunting